-WordPress Table of Contents Plugins
+Adding a Table of Contents Using Plugins

-Table of Contents Shortcodes
+Adding a Table of Contents Using Shortcodes

-Alongside plugins, you can also use shortcodes to further control how your TOC is displayed.
-These are just as they sound – dedicated snippets that can be pasted into the editor, letting you display the content practically anywhere on the page.
+Alongside WordPress table of contents plugins, you can use shortcodes to further control how your WordPress TOC is displayed.
+These are small code snippets that you can paste into the editor, letting you display custom content practically anywhere on the page.

 - Download a TOC plugin that uses shortcodes, or use a plugin without shortcodes in conjunction with a solution such as Shortcoder.

 - Find the shortcodes offered by the plugin, or create them using Shortcoder.

 - Copy the shortcodes, and paste them wherever you’d like within WordPress (in a blog post, for example).
 Shortcoder offers easy table of contents shortcodes, making adding them to your site a breeze.

 The beauty of shortcodes is how versatile their placement can be.
 You can add them to the top, middle, or bottom of your pages and posts, or even in a sidebar widget.

 How to Create a Table Of Contents in WordPress Without a Plugin

 While plugins are the simplest way to create a TOC within WordPress, you can also add one manually.
 Here are two methods for doing this.